Best Online Criminal Justice Programs in Alaska (2026)

 How does Criminal Justice pay in Alaska compare to other states?

-Alaska salaries are approximately 20.9% higher than the national average for criminal justice roles.
+Alaska offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Alaska a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for criminal justice in Alaska?